 This set includes every Dameron session for both labels on disc one as well as Navarro’s appearances with Howard McGhee, Bud Powell and Benny Goodman on disc two.
 Such bebop essentials as “The Squirrel”, “Dameronia”, “Lady Bird” and “Boperation”.

-This 1961 all-star session with Eric Dolphy, Freddie Hubbard, Bill Evans, Paul Chambers and Roy Haynes is simply one of the most beautifully written, played and recorded modern jazz sessions of all time.
+This all-star 1961 session with Nelson, Eric Dolphy, Freddie Hubbard, Bill Evans, Paul Chambers and Roy Haynes is simply one of the most beautifully written, played and recorded modern jazz sessions of all time.
+George Barrow takes no solos but his baritone sax is an important voice in the ensemble.
+Nelson arranges and voices four horns to sound like a big band.
 From the haunting “Stolen Moments” to the soulful “Hoe-down,” every solo is a thoroughly developed composition unto itself.

 THE COMPLETE BLUE NOTE RECORDINGS